witnessmenow/ESP32-Trinity/FAQ.md

 `spi->begin(NFC_SCLK, NFC_MISO, NFC_MOSI, NFC_SS);`

-[Untested by me] Some libraries for devices do allow you to pass in custom pins, but a lot seem to allow you pass in an SPI interface.
+[Untested by me] Some libraries for devices do not allow you to pass in custom pins, but a lot seem to allow you pass in an SPI interface.
 Here is an example using an SD card:

 ```
 SPIClass spi = SPIClass(HSPI);